Posts

 Designing Better Websites

 Well designed websites attract clients and keep them returning.
 Periodically visit other firm websites to assure that your site is competitive.
 Annually review data to determine whether traffic and retention are adequate.
 Use the checklists below to confirm that your website has essential features and consult the resources for articles, books, and samples of well-designed websites.
-Front Page Features Brevity - be concise to speed downloads Menu - include links to other pages of the site Photo - show lawyers and staff Social - add links to social media pages Tagline - express the firm’s focus or mission Essential Pages About - awards, focus, history, practice Articles - bibliography or blog Bios - bios for lawyers and staff Contact - address, phone, etc. Disclaimers - ethical and privacy notices Press - news about your firm and its lawyers Portal - client access to bills, documents, messaging, etc. Articles Adding a Chatbot Alternatives for Hosting Best Practices Critic
+Front Page Features Brevity - be concise to speed downloads Menu - include links to other pages of the site Photo - show lawyers and staff Social - add links to social media pages Tagline - express the firm’s focus or mission Essential Pages About - awards, focus, history, practice Articles - bibliography or blog Bios - bios for lawyers and staff Contact - address, phone, etc. Disclaimers - ethical and privacy notices Press - news about your firm and its lawyers Portal - client access to bills, documents, messaging, etc. Articles Adding a Chatbot Alternatives for Hosting Best Practices Creati

 Marketing with Surveys